1. Home

-Slash of Velvet Revolver
+Biography and Profile of Velvet Revolver

 Velvet Revolver Overview:

 Velvet Revolver are a supergroup that brought together the core musicians from Guns N’ Roses with the lead singer of Stone Temple Pilots for two albums of old-school arena-rock.
 Their first record, 2004’s Contraband, proved to be a huge success, but tensions within Velvet Revolver eventually came to a head, forcing the departure of frontman Scott Weiland.
-Currently, the remaining band members are looking for a new lead singer, with an announcement expected shortly.

 Velvet Revolver's Origins: